Asbestos in Soil Testing & Bulk Sampling

 What is asbestos contaminated land bulk testing?

-Where there is large amounts of visible bulk asbestos material to land, soil or waste it is usual to take a sample of the debris.
-This initial test is a convenient and cost effective way to confirm that the debris is indeed asbestos prior to undertaking further tests.
+Where there are large amounts of visible bulk asbestos material on land, soil, or waste, it is usual to take a sample of the debris.
+These bulk samples are tested in accredited laboratories to confirm the presence of asbestos.
+This initial test is a convenient and cost-effective way to confirm that the debris is indeed asbestos prior to undertaking further tests.
 This type of sampling is called bulk testing and analysis.
-The sampling method and testing / analysis is the same as general asbestos bulk testing and analysis.
-Once you have confirmed if the material is asbestos or not further testing and remediation can be considered.
+The sampling method and testing/analysis are the same as general asbestos bulk testing and analysis.
+Once you have confirmed if the material is asbestos or not, further testing and remediation can be considered.

 The complete asbestos contaminated land, soil and waste solution